Types of Project Management Across Industries And Categories With Examples

 4. Types of Project Management across Organizational Structure:

 Across different organizational structures, project management methodologies may vary to align with the organizational dynamics and culture.
-Here are types of project management across organizational structure:
+Here are the types of project management across organizational structures:

 1. Functional Project Management: